gerlydol2-coder/Building-a-Custom-Image-Classifier-with-TensorFlow-Using-Personal-Image-Datasets-from-Google-Drive/README.md

 *The trained model can be deployed in a **mobile or web application** where users upload or capture a crop image.
 The system processes the image and predicts the crop type automatically.
 This can be implemented using **TensorFlow Lite for mobile apps** or **Flask/Django for web applications**.*

 ---
-# 🌾 Enhancing Model Performance: Visualization, Overfitting Control, Data Augmentation, and Model Deployment
+## 🌾 Enhancing Model Performance: Visualization, Overfitting Control, Data Augmentation, and Model Deployment

-## 🎯 Learning Outcomes
+### 🎯 Learning Outcomes

-By the end of this activity, students will be able to:

 1. **Visualize training and validation performance using graphs.**
 *I learned how to plot training and validation accuracy and loss for cereal crop images, which helped me understand how the model was learning and identify any issues during training.*